Tutorial#

 False

-Now to answer the first question we will use a list comprehension to create a list of boolean variables that confirm if \(p(n)\) is prime.
+Now to answer the first question you will use a list comprehension to create a list of boolean variables that confirm if \(p(n)\) is prime.

 Tip

-This is similar to what we did in Probability.
+This is similar to what was done in probability.

 checks = [sym.isprime(p(n)) for n in range(21)]